arke-so/mini-arke-frontend/ASSIGNMENT.md

 If you have any questions about the assignment, feel free to reach out!

 We can't wait to see your submission!
 Good luck! 🚀

+## Your notes

+Feel free to add your notes here if you'd like to explain the rationale behind your implementation choices.